William G. Thrash: 1960s

 In August 1960, he was named chief of staff of the 1st Marine Brigade at Kaneohe.
 He served in this capacity until May 1962, when he was deployed to Thailand as chief of staff of the 3rd Marine Expeditionary Unit.
 He returned from Thailand in August 1962 and assumed duty as chief of staff of the 1st Marine Aircraft Wing, Aircraft, FMF, Pacific, Iwakuni, Japan.
-The following June, he arrived in the United States, and assumed duty at Norfolk, Virginia, as assistant chief of staff, G-3, Fleet Marine Force, Atlantic.
+The following June, he arrived in the United States and assumed duty at Norfolk, Virginia, as assistant chief of staff, G-3, Fleet Marine Force, Atlantic.

-In March 1964, he was promoted to brigadier general and assigned as legislative assistant to the Commandant of the Marine Corps, and was awarded the Navy Commendation Medal for service during this assignment.
+In March 1964, he was promoted to brigadier general and assigned as legislative assistant to the Commandant of the Marine Corps.
+He was awarded the Navy Commendation Medal for service during this assignment.
 Following his promotion to major general on January 19, 1967, he assumed duties the following month as commander, Marine Corps Air Bases, Western Area/Commanding General, Marine Corps Air Station El Toro, California and earned his third Legion of Merit.

 Vietnam War

-Major General Thrash was ordered to the Republic of Vietnam in July 1969, for a one-year tour of duty as commanding general, 1st Marine Aircraft Wing in the I Corps Tactical Zone, and earned the Distinguished Service Medal for his outstanding performance of duty during this tour.
+Major General Thrash was ordered to the Republic of Vietnam in July 1969 for a one-year tour of duty as commanding general, 1st Marine Aircraft Wing in the I Corps Tactical Zone, and earned the Distinguished Service Medal for his outstanding performance during this tour.

 1970s

 Upon his return to the United States in July 1970, he reported to the Marine Corps Base, Quantico, for duty as deputy for education/director, Education Center, Marine Corps Development and Education Command.
-MajGen Thrash was nominated for promotion to three-star rank, and his nomination was approved by President Richard Nixon in February 1971.
+MajGen Thrash was nominated for promotion to three-star rank, and President Richard Nixon approved his nomination in February 1971.
 On March 12, 1971, his promotion was confirmed by the U.S. Senate, and he received his third star upon assignment as commanding general, Marine Corps Development and Education Command at Quantico.
 He served in this capacity until he retired from active duty on June 30, 1972.
 For exceptionally meritorious service during his last tour of duty while stationed at Quantico, he was awarded a Gold Star in lieu of a second Distinguished Service Medal.

 Later years and death

-LtGen Thrash and his wife, the former Virginia Merryman of Atlanta, Georgia, had two sons, William Gay Jr., and Ralph Merryman Thrash, both Marine Corps officers.
-LtGen and Mrs. Thrash resided in Newport Beach, California, then later in Hilton Head, South Carolina.
-He was also active in the Marine Corps Oral History Program and received a Certificate of Appreciation from the Commandant of the Marine Corps, Paul X. Kelley in June 1986.
+Lt.Gen Thrash and his wife, the former Virginia Merryman of Atlanta, Georgia, had two sons, William Gay Jr., and Ralph Merryman Thrash, both Marine Corps officers.
+Lt.Gen and Mrs. Thrash resided in Newport Beach, California, then later in Hilton Head, South Carolina.
+He was also active in the Marine Corps Oral History Program and received a Certificate of Appreciation from the Commandant of the Marine Corps, Paul X. Kelley, in June 1986.

 Thrash died on July 4, 2011, at the Hilton Head Hospital in Hilton Head Island, South Carolina.